Mdarif239/TrendFusion---e-commerce/README.md

-# TrendFusion---e-commerce is a vanilla javascript project.
+# TrendFusion---e-commerce is a vanilla javascript project..